Fill out tax forms

 Individual Federal Income Tax

-Employment and Payroll Forms
+Employment and Payroll Obligations

-State-Specific Tax Returns
+State-Specific and Property Tax

 Form Comparison

-| Form | Purpose | Who Files It | Filing Frequency |
+| Form | Purpose | Filed By | Deadline/Frequency |

 |---|---|---|---|

-| Form 1040, U.S. Individual Income Tax Return | Reports annual income, calculates tax liability, and claims credits or deductions. | Individual U.S. citizens and resident aliens. | Annually, typically due by April 15th. |
+| Form 1040, U.S. Individual Income Tax Return | Reports personal income, deductions, and calculates total federal tax liability. | Individual U.S. citizens and resident aliens. | Annually, typically by April 15th. |

-| Form W-2, Wage and Tax Statement | Summarizes an employee's annual earnings and the taxes withheld from them. | Employers for each individual they employ. | Annually, provided to employees by January 31st. |
+| Form W-2, Wage and Tax Statement | Summarizes annual earnings and taxes withheld from an employee's paycheck. | Employers for their employees and the SSA. | Annually by January 31st for the previous year. |

-| Form 1040-X, Amended U.S. Individual Income Tax Return | Corrects errors, omissions, or changes on a previously filed tax return. | Individual taxpayers needing to update an existing filing. | As needed to fix mistakes within three years of original filing. |
+| Form 1040-X, Amended U.S. Individual Income Tax Return | Corrects errors or updates information on a previously filed tax return. | Individuals who need to change a filed return. | Generally within three years of the original filing. |

-| Form 4868, Application for Automatic Extension of Time To File U.S. Individual Income Tax Return | Requests a six-month extension to file individual federal income tax returns. | Individuals who cannot file by the regular April deadline. | Annually, must be submitted by the original tax due date. |
+| Form 4868, Application for Automatic Extension of Time To File U.S. Individual Income Tax Return | Requests an extra six months to file a federal tax return. | Individuals who cannot meet the April 15th filing deadline. | On or before the original April 15th deadline. |

-| Form 941, Employer’s Quarterly Federal Tax Return | Reports income, Social Security, and Medicare taxes withheld from employee wages. | Business owners and employers with active payroll. | Quarterly, due one month after each calendar quarter ends. |
+| Form 941, Employer’s Quarterly Federal Tax Return | Reports income, Social Security, and Medicare taxes withheld from employees. | Employers who pay wages to employees. | Quarterly, due the last day of the month following the quarter. |

-| Form 1040-ES, Estimated Tax for Individuals | Calculates and pays tax on income not subject to employer withholding. | Self-employed individuals, freelancers, and those with significant investment income. | Quarterly, in four specific payment installments per year. |
+| Form 1040-ES, Estimated Tax for Individuals | Used to pay tax on income not subject to employer withholding. | Self-employed individuals and those with investment income. | Quarterly throughout the tax year. |

-| Form 990, Return of Organization Exempt From Income Tax | Reports financial activities and governance to maintain tax-exempt status. | Non-profit organizations and other tax-exempt entities. | Annually, based on the organization's specific fiscal year. |
+| Form 990, Return of Organization Exempt From Income Tax | Provides financial and governance information for tax-exempt organizations. | Federally tax-exempt nonprofit organizations. | Annually by the 15th day of the 5th month. |

 Tips for tax forms